schoam4/mc_power_med/README.md

 # Monte Carlo Power Analysis for Mediation models

-shiny app for Monte Carlo Power analysis for Mediation Models
+Shiny App for Monte Carlo Power analysis for Mediation Models

 To run the app locally use the following code in R (or RStudio):